WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/DescisionTreeRegression.md

 ## Introduction

 The goal of the Decision Tree Regression Algorithm is to split your data into groups.
 The algorithm uses something called *information entropy*, which is a mathematical process.
-The point of the algorithm is to split the data in such a way that information is added and stops splitting the data when it's unable to add any more information to the dataset.
+The point of the algorithm is to split the data in such a way that information is added in the form of groupings.
+It stops splitting the data when it's unable to add any more information to the dataset.

-For example, given a scatter plot with two Independent Variables $$X_{_1}$$ and $$X_{_2}$$ with 'y' being in the third dimension like seen below.
+For example, given a scatter plot with two Independent Variables $$X_{_1}$$ and $$X_{_2}$$ with 'y' being in the third dimension like seen below, we can see how by splitting the data into groups we have a clearer picture of what's going on.

 <img src="\images\machine-learning\regression\dtgraph.png" alt="Decision Tree Splits" style="width:650px;height:358px;">